 What is Gap Insurance? | How does it work? | Do you need Gap Insurance? | Is Gap Insurance worth it?

-There are a million and one different questions to ask before purchasing a form of Gap Insurance and that's why we have created the ultimate Gap Insurance guide to answer all your questions.
-If you have any further questions to ask, please don't hesitate to contact a member of our award winning customer service team, who will be more than happy to help!
+There are a million and one different questions to ask before purchasing a form of Gap Insurance and that's why we have created the ultimate Gap Insurance guide, to answer all of your questions.
+If you have any further questions or queries to ask, please don't hesitate to contact a member of our award winning customer service team, who will be more than happy to help!

 Gap is short for Guaranteed Asset Protection.
 This form of insurance is designed to protect you financially should your vehicle be declared a total loss.
 This might be as a result of an accident, fire, theft or flood damage for example but there are numerous different scenarios in which a vehicle may be declared a total loss.
 As your own motor insurance company would only ever give you the market value of the vehicle at that moment in time (depending on the terms of your motor insurance policy) the figure paid may be less than the insured first paid for the vehicle.